 “The current political trajectory in the European Parliament risks taking us at least a decade backwards.
 The proposed changes fall below the standards already adopted by leading companies and investors, undermining the progress made in aligning sustainability with business strategy.
 The promised competitiveness compass is starting to look like swapping GPS for a paper map.
 What businesses require is a forward-looking framework that reflects market realities, supports innovation, and strengthens Europe’s global competitiveness.”

-Disclaimer: The statement, coordinated by the Corporate Leaders Group Europe (CLG Europe), European Sustainable Investment Forum (Eurosif), Institutional Investors Group on Climate Change (IIGCC), Principles for Responsible Investment (PRI), Global Reporting Initiative (GRI) and E3G will remain open until 29 August 2025 and will be updated weekly.
+Disclaimer: The statement is coordinated by the Corporate Leaders Group Europe (CLG Europe), European Sustainable Investment Forum (Eurosif), Institutional Investors Group on Climate Change (IIGCC), Principles for Responsible Investment (PRI), Global Reporting Initiative (GRI) and E3G.

 Join the signatories and show your support: Sign the statement